Diogomadeira97/Dietpi-NAS/README.md

 #### Dietpi-Dashboard:

-• Chose Nightly on Dietpi-Dashboard.
+• Chose Stable on Dietpi-Dashboard.

 • Chose no to "only backend".